taptalk-io/taptalk-io.github.io/onetalk/channel/custom-channel.md

 When creating a custom channel, OneTalk URL will be automatically generated along with a secret key.
 The secret key is required when sending request to the OneTalk URL.
 The secret key will also be provided in HTTP header when OneTalk calls the Channel URL, check the value to verify if the request is valid.

-To start conversation, business must first create a case in OneTalk and save the created case ID.
-Business can then forward received inbound messages to the case ID.
+To start conversation, business can simply forward received inbound messages to OneTalk.
 For more information, see [Inbound Messages and Manage Case](#inbound-messages-and-manage-case).

 OneTalk will send outbound messages and case updates to business's Channel URL.
 For more information, see [Outbound Messages and Case Updates](#outbound-messages-and-case-updates).